 What can be done?

-As Richard Bowater discussed in his earlier article, we strongly recommend any tenant who may be experiencing difficulties as a result of the lockdown, or other trading issues, to engage with their landlord at the earliest opportunity.
+As Caroline Entwistle discussed in her earlier article, we strongly recommend any tenant who may be experiencing difficulties as a result of the lockdown, or other trading issues, to engage with their landlord at the earliest opportunity.
 In many cases, there will be solutions agreeable to both parties.
 Potential practical solutions may include:

 - a rent reduction to be repaid back in instalments at a later time;